Sheetal777/100DaysOfCode/round1-log.md

 ## R1D55 - 4th Dec
 1. Abstraction and Encapsulation (in 24 hours, alas)

-## 5th Dec - Decided to Study on daily basis
+## 5th Dec - Decided to Study on daily basis rather than loosely dwelling

 R1D56 to D60 - 6th Dec to 10th Dec
-1. Learnt about HTTP, DNS Servers, REST API (Crio.Do)
+1. Learnt about HTTP, DNS Servers (Crio.Do)
 2. Started doing practice problems from Codechef
 3. Got Hacktoberfest SWAGS and participated in MLH
 4. ATM - Codecchef